 They didn’t answer.

 The princess looked at her father.
-He stared back at her with hollow eyes.
-He was like an animal, unaware of danger.
+He stared back at her with hollow eyes, like an animal, unaware of danger.

 “My father went to you when he was weak with fever.
-This,” she gestured to him, “is how you returned him to us.”
+This,” she gestured to him, “is how you returned him to me.”

 “You call that life?”
 The princess pointed at her hollow eyed father again.
 Grabbing a knife from the table she waved it at the men.
-“If I find that your ‘cure’ has done anything to my brother, I shall have all of you burned alive in the grease of your own fat!”
+“If I find that your so-called cure has done anything to my brother, I’ll have all of you burned alive!”

-Spinning, her red hair flowing out behind her like a cape, the princess marched away in the opposite direction of the men of the scroll.
+Spinning, her red hair flowing out behind her like a cape, the princess marched away.
 She had decided it was time for her to visit the Room of Stones to seek guidance.

 “The son?”
-The steam hissed and rose as it slithered along the floor.
+The smoke hissed as it slithered along the floor.

-A tall man answered.
+“Worse than his father, my lord,” a tall man answered.
 His black hair was oily and combed straight down to his shoulders.
-His dark eyes peered into the frosty mirror.
-“Worse than his father, my lord.”
+His dark eyes peered into a frosty mirror.

 “The daughter?”
 The voice came from within the mirror, as did the smoke.
-The ice spread across the floor and grabbed the tall man by the ankles.
+Ice spread across the floor, grabbing the tall man by the ankles.
 He tried to step away but the ice brought him down.
 A bone cracked.
 The cruel sound echoed and the voice laughed.

 The ice crawled over the man.
 It sucked him down until he lay flat on the stone floor.
 It formed a coffin over him.
 His breathing became shallow.
 The sweat on his forehead froze there, forming a false crown.
 The smoke slithered unto the ice coffin.
 The ice moved away from the man’s face like the tendons of some horrid monster.